parsatorb/PyTorch-Saccader/README.md

 # PyTorch-Saccader
-PyTorch implementation of "Saccader: Improving Accuracy of Hard Attention Models for Vision"
+PyTorch implementation of "Saccader: Improving Accuracy of Hard Attention Models for Vision": https://arxiv.org/abs/1908.07644

 In progress